Thursday, November 21, 2024

 B) Rendering: CUDA Cores

-Rendering is mostly a CPU task but there’s a slight GPU usage when you render bigger objects (the CUDA Cores act as additional cores) but it will still be a 95% CPU’s job.
-This is for AutoCAD’s built-in renderer.
+Rendering in AUTOCAD is mostly a CPU task but there’s a slight GPU usage when you render bigger objects (the CUDA Cores start to work as additional cores) .
+Though most of the time, it will mostly be a CPU task.

-Thus spending money on the latest & most powerful GPUs will not make rendering faster, a high core count with high clock speeds CPU will .
-Most rendering tasks in AutoCAD take a few minutes TOPs very rarely will they take 30min to 1h.
+Thus spending money on the latest & most powerful GPUs will not make rendering faster, a high core count CPU with higher clock speeds will .
+Most rendering tasks in AutoCAD take a few minutes TOPs very rarely will they take 30min to 1h unless we are talking about very very complex projects.

 Rendering with third party software